The event site is spread across the Liverpool Waterfront, Baltic Triangle and Knowledge Quarter for each day.

 Everyone.
 Business and society are inextricably linked, so whether you work for a business, run a business or are just interested in business, The Good Business Festival is for you.

-The B2B audience includes global brands, industry leaders, business owners, founders and directors, SMEs, startups and scale-ups, investors, VCs and funders, foundations, NGOs and charities, cultural leaders, elected officials and public sector leaders, engaged consumers, students, employees, the self-employed, freelancers, public sector workers and the future workforce.
+This includes: global brands, industry leaders, business owners, startups and scale-ups, investors, VCs and funders, NGOs and charities, cultural leaders, public sector leaders, engaged consumers, students, employees, the self-employed, freelancers, public sector workers and the future workforce.

 The festival and legacy projects work towards the same ultimate goals: